- How to Do a Keyword Search

 Q. I’m having trouble submitting my protocol.
 What should I do?

 For technical difficulties, contact your IT department.
-For any other issues, contact our help desk
+For any other issues, contact our help desk.

 Q. How can I track the progress of my protocol review?A. The History tab in the protocol workspace provides a chronological list of your protocol’s progress through the review process.
 You will also get email updates from ARROW.
+A progress bar as well as the current state will be displayed on each protocol’s workspace and will give you a general idea of where the protocol is in the Committee review process.

 Q. What support tools are available?